adstuart/azure-privatelink-dns-microhack/README.md

 **Desktop shortcuts exist for easy RDP access to other virtual machines**

+## Task 3 : Install SQL Server Management Studio on Client Virtual Machines

+- As part of this Micro Hack you will need

 ## :checkered_flag: Results

 - You have deployed a basic Azure and On-Premises environment using a Terraform template